Achievable logoAchievable logo

 Measures of central location

-• Arithmetic mean: Simply the average of all data.
+• Arithmetic mean: The average of all data values.
 The arithmetic mean is the best descriptive measure for data that are normally distributed.
-It is not useful in skewed data as the mean can be affected by extreme values.
+It’s less useful for skewed data because extreme values can pull the mean.

-• Median: It is the middle value of a set of data that has been put into rank order.
+• Median: The middle value after the data have been put into rank order.
 The median is also the 50th percentile of the distribution.

-• Mode: It is the value that occurs most often in a set of data
+• Mode: The value that occurs most often in a data set.

-• Geometric mean: It is the mean or average of a set of data measured on a logarithmic scale.
-The geometric mean is used when the logarithms of the observations are distributed normally (symmetrically) rather than the observations themselves.
-It is useful in microbiological assays.
+• Geometric mean: The mean of data measured on a logarithmic scale.
+The geometric mean is used when the logarithms of the observations are distributed normally (symmetrically), rather than the observations themselves.
+It’s useful in microbiological assays.

 Problem 1: Calculate the mode from the following data set